perfectly-balanced/PathBench/README.md

 decorators such as time-stamp and routes the messages to a specified IO stream or standard out.
 It also provides a range of debugging/printing modes: None (no information), Basic (only basic information), Low (somewhat verbose), Medium (quite verbose), High (all information).
-The RenderingEngine component is a wrapper around the Panda3D library and all rendering is routed through it.

 The Torch service is not an actual wrapper around pytorch, but instead it defines some constants such as the initial random seed and the training device (CPU/CUDA).